-Teams wishing to participate should submit their initial presentations electronically (only!) to TARC_Presentations@yahoo.com by 5:00 PM (Eastern Time) Friday April 27, 2018.
-The size of this submission must not exceed 5 megabytes if sent by e-mail attachment; larger presentations may be sent as downloadable files on Google drive.
+Teams wishing to participate should submit their initial presentations electronically (only!) to TARC_Presentations@yahoo.com by 5:00 PM (Eastern Time) Friday May 3, 2019.
+The size of this submission must not exceed 5 megabytes if sent by e-mail attachment; larger presentations may be sent as downloadable files from Google drive.
 Please do NOT include videos.
-From these submissions, 15 finalists and two alternates will be notified by Monday, May 7, 2018.
-Teams may (and are encouraged to) revise their report up until the turn-in deadline of Friday evening May, 11th (no later than 8:00 PM) at the finals.
+From these submissions, 12 finalists and 3 alternates will be notified by Monday, May 13, 2019.
+Teams may (and are encouraged to) revise their report up until the turn-in deadline of Friday evening May, 17th (no later than 8:00 PM) at the finals.
 Turn-in will be via USB thumb drive.